GHASS19/Case-Study---Integrating-Apps/README.md

 - Google has a mean user rating of 4.191757.

 ![image](https://user-images.githubusercontent.com/86930309/222649259-6032c723-5137-4ee8-9d21-16cc14a993f3.png)

-The boxplot shows the ratings are pretty similar.
+The boxplot shows the distribution of the ratings.

 # 3. Modelling